openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Repeating Sub-trees and XPath Support
 The EBI supports a subset of XPath 1.0 and 2.0.

 At times you may wish to form repeating sub-trees in your XML.
-This is the type of metadata that is commonly created in EQUELLA wizards with a Repeater control.
+This is the type of metadata that is commonly created in openEQUELLA wizards with a Repeater control.
 You may also wish to associate attachments or additional metadata (such as attributes) to these sub-trees.

 Sub-trees can be achieved with XML Fragments and attachments can be associated with sub-trees by using Custom Attachments.
 These features are designed to produce very complex or inter-related XML.
 However, producing the CSV data that these features rely on can be challenging.